-In [39] it is shown how a cyclic invariant can be obtained for this circuit using the PHAVer system.
-First, a piecewise affine envelope is constructed for the tunnel diode characteristic $I_d(V_d)$ depicted in Figure 7(b): for the particular example analyzed in [39], sufficient precision is obtained by subdividing the range $V_d \in [-0.1 \text{ V}, 0.6 \text{ V}]$ into 64 intervals, resulting in a piecewise affine model of (5.1).
-Forward reachability computation with PHAVer can obtain the set of states depicted in Figure 7(c).
-These are the states reachable from the set of initial states corresponding to $V_d \in [0.42 \text{ V}, 0.52 \text{ V}]$ and $I_L = 0.6 \text{ mA}$ (the base of the downward-facing triangular shape in Figure 7(c)).
-As the loop shape constituted by the reachable states is traversed clockwise, it can be seen that the inductor current I_L returns to the initial value of 0.6 mA with a diode voltage drop that is well within the initial range [0.42 V, 0.52 V].
+In [FKR06] it is shown how a cyclic invariant can be obtained for this circuit using the PHAVer system.
+First, a piecewise affine envelope is constructed for the tunnel diode characteristic $I_d(V_d)$ depicted in Figure 10(b): for the particular example analyzed in [FKR06], sufficient precision is obtained by dividing the range $V_d \in [-0.1 \text{ V}, 0.6 \text{ V}]$ into 64 intervals, resulting in a piecewise affine model of (5.1).
+Forward reachability computation with PHAVer allows to obtain the set of states depicted in Figure 11.
+These are the states reachable from the set of initial states corresponding to $V_d \in [0.42 \text{ V}, 0.52 \text{ V}]$ and $I_L = 0.6 \text{ mA}$ (the base of the downwardfacing triangular shape in Figure 11).
+Taking into account that the loop shape constituted by the reachable states is traversed clockwise, it can be seen that the inductor current I_L returns to the initial value of 0.6 mA with a diode voltage drop that is well within the initial range [0.42 V, 0.52 V].
 The set of reachable states so obtained is thus an invariant of the circuit.

-In [39] it is shown that, due to over-approximation, forward reachability can fail to determine invariants of more complex circuits.
+In [FKR06] it is shown that, due to over-approximation, forward reachability can fail to determine invariants of more complex circuits.
 A new technique combining forward and backward reachability with iterative refinement of the partitions is thus proposed and shown to be more powerful and efficient.

-6. Families of Polyhedral Approximations
+6. Families of Polyhedral Approximations for Analysis and Verification